-After taking the photos, fine particles and coarse dust elements on the dark flat surface were marked and counted using standard image processing tools (Appendix A).
-The number of coarse dust elements, such as relatively large clumps and hairy structures, were compounded to inform the generation of the granularity masks, whereas the number of fine particles was employed to inform the generation of the opacity films used by the proposed framework (Chapter 5).
-We remark that we chose to adopt a physically-inspired approach in the design of the proposed algorithms.
+The number of coarse dust elements, such as relatively large clumps and hairy structures, was compounded to inform the generation of the granularity masks, whereas the number of fine particles was employed to inform the generation of the opacity films used by the proposed framework (Sect.
+5).
+We remark that we chose to adopt a physically inspired approach in the design of the proposed algorithms.
 Accordingly, our observational experiments and the analysis of their outcomes were aimed at obtaining approximate estimates of the relative number of dust elements, rather than precise readings.

 To facilitate comparisons between the outcomes of the observational experiments associated with the two photographed settings, we employed a simple normalization procedure.
 It consisted in dividing the total numbers of marked dust elements for each day by the respective areas of the dark flat surface considered during the marking operation carried out for each setting.
 This, in turn, resulted in total dust element numbers normalized per in^2 (or 6.4516 cm^2) of the dark flat surface.
-The obtained values along with their respective approximated trends over time are shown in the graphs presented in Fig. 4.2.
-We note that the approximated trends, which are presented for illustrative purposes, were obtained using the least squares method [9, 24].
+The obtained values along with their respective approximated trends over time are shown in the graphs presented in Fig. 5.
+We note that the approximated trends, which are presented for illustrative purposes, were obtained using the least square method [9,23].